ridiculous/object_tracker/README.md

 end
 ```

-If you encounter that problem, either extend the particual instance or your using, or rewrite to:
+If you encounter that problem, either extend the particular instance you're using, or if you can, rewrite it as:

 ```ruby
 class TopLevel